Robok-Engine/Robok-Engine/README.md

 1. Open Robok.
 2. Go to **Create Project**.
+3. Select Template
-3. Enter the project name, package name, and version.
+4. Enter the project name, package name, and version.
-4. Wait for the project to be created.
+5. Wait for the project to be created.
-5. Open the files and start programming your game!
+6. Open the files and start programming your game!

 ---